 The program moderator will be of international stature and have extensive professional experience in the policy issues covered in this three-day seminar.
 The moderator will facilitate, when necessary, dialogue between the speakers and participants, as well as lead the group discussions and Q&A sessions.

-The fee for the workshop is $1,485 per person.
+The fee for this three-day workshop is $1,485 per person.
 The program will feature approximately 12-15 separate presentations.
 Also included are daily continental breakfasts and working luncheons.
-The workshop will be held in a private meeting room at the Capitol Hill Club.
+The workshop will be held in a private meeting room .
 An on-site staff person will assist participants as needed and coordinate daily activities.
-(Please check our Pricing page for fees for the two-day Capitol Hill Workshop in Dayton/Fairborn, OH).

 The target audience for these seminars are civilians (GS-13 and above) and military (O-5 and above).
 Others who have a special interest in the subject, need-to-know, or are in key positions may apply.
 Seminar space is limited to assure participants have ample time for open discussion with presenters.
 Upon registration, attendees will receive confirmation via email within five days.
 Cancellations will be accepted in writing up to two weeks prior to each program.
 After that time, substitutions will be accepted.
 The Agency will be billed if registration is cancelled after the deadline.

-Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately 2 weeks prior to the start of each program.
-The meeting room will open at 7:45 am and seminars will be conducted from 8:00 am to 4:00 pm.
+Reporting information will be sent to all participants approximately two weeks prior to the start of the program.

 These programs are informal and strictly “off-the-record.”
-No video, power point or audio-visual aids are utilized in seminar presentations.
+No video, PowerPoint or audio-visual aids are utilized in the presentations.